-“Possibly you have mild schizophrenia.
+“Possibly mild schizophrenia.
 Perhaps the early stages of alzheimer's.
-Hallucinations mixed with an over active imagination can cause paranoid delusions for overly sensitive little shits with much too much time on their hands!”
+Hallucinations mixed with paranoid delusions only makes you just another overly sensitive little shit with too much time on your hands!”
 Telford scolded furiously.
-“If you're seeing things that you know aren't really there, then go to a bloody doctor, tell them the truth, and get some goddamn medication!
-That, my boy, is my professional prescription!”
+“If you're seeing things that you know aren't there, then go to a bloody doctor!
+Tell them the truth and get some goddamn medication!
+That, my boy, is my professional advice!”

 The family of tourists were scared off by Telford's outburst, and for a while I fought the urge to join them and get the fuck off that freezing tower.
 Shaking my head, I slowly muttered to myself, “You go out of your fucking way to change, to make things happen.
 You play an active fucking part in seeking fucking solutions, only to find again and again dead-fucking-ends that lead to absolutely fucking nothing!
 You're in control of fucking nothing!”

-“If you see these things with these two human eyes, then I am of no use to you,” Telford spoke hoarsely, as he stepped closer.
-“However, if you can let down your bloody guard for five minutes, and admit it's your third-eye revealing these abominations, then perhaps, just perhaps, you might have something worth listening to.”
+“If you see things with only these two human eyes, then I'm of no use to you,” Telford spoke hoarsely, as he stepped closer.
+“However, if you can let down your bloody guard for five minutes, and admit it's your third-eye revealing abominations, then perhaps, just perhaps, you might have something worth listening to.”

-“They are...
-They seem...
-Like they are more than just meaningless random brain-junk.
-They act as if they have their own reasons and interests.
-If they're merely products of my unconscious then I should have discovered what they're trying to tell me by now.
+“They seem like they're more than just meaningless brain-junk.
+They act as if they have their own interests.
+If they're merely products of my unconscious, then I should have discovered what they're trying to tell me by now.
 But if they're some external force, then I seem incapable of knowing what they want or what they're trying to tell me.”

 “Ever tried asking them?”

 Shaking my frustrated head, I sneered, “What, with words!?
 With fucking words?!
 Even our modern language is as fucking inefficient as ancient hieroglyphs!
 Everyone's so fucking confused over literal and figurative speech, that we're all left scrambling for our own bullshit fucking interpretations!
-Just like Pastor Tim said about viewing the Bible through the 'lens' of whatever the fuck we feel like!”
+Just like when Pastor Tim went on about viewing the Bible through the 'lens' of whatever the fuck we feel like!
+But which fucking lens?!”

 “How much have you seen?”

 “Please!”
 I scowled.
-“Though, I recently saw my dead father beneath the mountain at Pergamon.
-But I wouldn't say that he was a ghost.
-More like...
-The embodiment of his epitome.”
+“Though, recently saw my dead father beneath the mountain at Pergamon.”

 “Sounds like you still need some therapy.”